ConstructionPlacements

 Civil Engineers Who Didn’t Pursue an MBA

-On the flip side, there are countless successful civil engineers who have excelled without an MBA.
+On the flip side, countless successful civil engineers have excelled without an MBA.
 Take, for example, Santiago Calatrava, a renowned Spanish architect, structural engineer, sculptor, and painter.
 His engineering marvels, such as the World Trade Center Transportation Hub, are a testament to a thriving career forged solely on his civil engineering prowess.

 Things to Consider Before Deciding